 The IB Art course is a place for students to expand their creative horizons.
-Certificate students (not enrolled in IB Diploma program) are welcome to take the course if they have a strong passion for Art and an understanding that they are committing to a two-year program.
+Certificate students (not enrolled in IB Diploma program) are welcome to take the course if they have a strong passion for Art and an understanding that they are committing to a two-year program that has a linear schedule.
 Students are required to show progress and achievement in areas such as image development, technical skill, personal growth and global, cultural and historical awareness.
 It is expected that students push themselves to try new techniques and examine the progress of their ideas.